 Where the number of applicants is less than the PAN then all children will receive a place.
 Where PAN has been reached then the oversubscription criteria will be applied.
-Any person with parental responsibility can appeal any refusal to admit to an Independent Appeals Panel which is completely independent of the school.
+Any person with parental responsibility can appeal any refusal to admit to an Independent Appeals Panel.

-5. Oversubscription criteria
+3. Oversubscription criteria